CLICK BELOW TO

 And finally, on the last page, you can read his long poem, "Connemara Trousers."
 Although 6 parts of it were published in The Kenyon Review in 1992, Part VII was only recently added to it.
 Called "Why Up So Late on the Village Green Then, Pietà, After All those Flags, the Honor," it is among his most personal as well as most civic poems.

-A Short Selection of Published Poems in very different styles, 1990 - 2020.
+A Selection of his Published Poems in different styles, 1990 - 2020.

 "Just as a poet has to live with what gets published, however